 Here are the details.
-For starters, the 2023 Chevrolet Silverado ZR2 will feature improved off-road suspension, and next-generation Multimatic DSSV dampers – a little different than what we see today.
+For starters, the 2022 Chevrolet Silverado ZR2 will feature improved off-road suspension, and next-generation Multimatic DSSV dampers – a little different than what we see today.
 The full-size truck will also feature rear and front electronic locking differentials, as well as improved approach and departure angles thanks to unique rear and front bumper designs.
-And since it’s arriving a model year after the 2022 Silverado refresh, It will have a revised center stack in the interior, as well as a nip/tuck to the front and rear fascias.
+And since it’s arriving with the 2022i Silverado refresh, It will have a revised center stack in the interior, as well as a nip/tuck to the front and rear fascias.
 Our proprietary rendering above predicts what the truck will look like.

 The upcoming Silverado ZR2 was previewed at the 2019 SEMA Show, under the guise of a Chad Hall Racing truck.
 The upfitted Silverado 1500 featured DSSV dampers, a unique suspension, underbody plating, and BFG all-terrain tires.
 It did not have the updated bodywork, however.
 Below is a video of Chad Hall himself talking to Zane Merva of GM-Trucks from March 2020 that hints at the tech transfer going on from dirt track to street:

-The Silverado ZR2 program was forced to punt to the 2023 model year due to COVID delays, after initially being targeted for 2022.
+The Silverado ZR2 program was forced to punt from a 2022 model year to a rolling 2022i model year update due to COVID delays.
 That means that the big ZR2 will hit the market in the 2022 calendar year.
-Similarly, the T1 refresh that was in place for the Silverado and Sierra for the 2021 model year is now for 2022.
+In other words the GM T1 truck refresh that was in place for the Silverado and Sierra for the 2022 model year won’t happen until after the 2022 model year launches.
 Delays like this can be found throughout the General Motors lineup, and the rest of the industry.

 You might be wondering what happened to the “ZRX” name that was being thrown around for the past year or so.
 In short, General Motors may have trademarked it, but it would appear that the Chevrolet marketing team decided that the ZR2 nomenclature was perfectly fine.
 In this case, they’re right.
 ZRX didn’t seem to be necessary, for two reasons.
 One being that the ZR2 has come into its own as being recognized as an off-road mountain goat in regards to the Chevrolet Colorado ZR2 midsized truck.
-The second is that with the 2021 Ram TRX being readied by the other team, ‘ZRX’ was simply too close, and simply too confusing.
+The second is that with the 2021 Ram TRX being readied by the other team, ‘ZRX’ was simply too close, and simply too confusing, so Chevrolet Silverado ZR2 it is.
 At least they learned from Bolt/Volt, right?